James Willmott-Brown: 1986–1989

 Meanwhile, Willmott-Brown gives Kathy Beale (Gillian Taylforth) a job as a barmaid but this causes problems between her and her husband, Pete (Peter Dean).
-The rift worsens when it becomes clear that Wilmott-Brown has a romantic interest in Kathy.
+The rift worsens when it becomes clear that Willmott-Brown has a romantic interest in Kathy.
 With everyone now ignoring him, Kathy soon becomes his only friend.
 He buys her presents and confides in her about the sorry state of his business, the break-up of his marriage and how it affected his children, Sophie (Natasha Knight) and Luke (Henry Power).
 Pete is furious about the amount of time Kathy spends with Willmott-Brown, but their constant arguing only drives her away.
 One night after Kathy argues with Pete again, Willmott-Brown invites her to his place for a glass of wine after work.
 When it becomes clear that he is trying to seduce her, she tries to leave but he refuses to take no for an answer and the seduction ends in rape.
 Den finds Kathy an emotional wreck.
 When he realises what has happened, he takes Kathy home to her family and her niece, Michelle Fowler (Susan Tully), persuades her to report the rape to the police.
 Den also calls his contacts within the Firm, Joanne Francis (Pamela Salem) and Brad Williams (Jonathan Stratt), and demands revenge.
 He watches gleefully as a fire-bomb is thrown into the Dagmar and it catches fire.
 Unfortunately for Den, this act leads to his imprisonment, after The Firm expect him to take the rap for the arson and later decide that they want him dead.
 When Willmott-Brown returns days later, he is horrified to see what has happened to the Dagmar.
 He also receives extreme hostility from residents of the square.
 When arrested, Willmott-Brown claims that Kathy consented and claims that it is common knowledge that they were having an affair.
 When asked about Kathy's bruises, he claims that they are the result of their rampant sexual encounter and suggests that Pete is a violent man and Kathy has lied to avoid his wrath.
 Willmott-Brown thinks he has said enough to fool the police and is stunned when he is charged with rape.
 He stands trial in April 1989, but not before attempting to bribe Kathy to drop the charges.
 She allows him to think that she is ready to take his hush money, only to reveal that D.I Bob Ashley (Robin Lermitte), is listening next door.
 Kathy is relieved when he is found guilty and imprisoned for three years.
 However, Pete and Kathy's marriage is destroyed as Kathy cannot stand him touching her and they separate soon after.